axwhe/messages/README.md

 3. the component must not delay the originating component and should handle incoming message as quickly as possible (asynchronous from file writes).
 4. the component should create new file every 15 minutes (not blocking any processing).
 5. the created file should be easily readable by other Java applications (please write in words how to achieve that).
-6. we want a simple message logging system - we don't want a java.util.logging or Log4J appender.
+6. we don't want a java.util.logging or Log4J appender.

 Solution: